RESPECT YOUR ELDERS

 #RESPECTYOURELDERS: AN APA HERITAGE MONTH PHOTO SERIES

 For this year’s Asian Pacific American Heritage Month, Asian AF wanted to pay tribute to all the iconic Asian American actors, comedians, comedy troupes and groups who have paved the way for all of us to shine.
-With the incredible success of recent movies like Crazy Rich Asians, To All The Boys I’ve Loved Before, Searching, and shows like Fresh Off the Boat, Dr. Ken, & Kim’s Convenience, it’s important for us to look back at the trailblazers who put in the work to get us to where we are as the Asian American community.
+With the incredible success of recent movies like Crazy Rich Asians, To All The Boys I’ve Loved Before, Always Be My Maybe, and shows like Fresh Off the Boat, Dr. Ken, & Kim’s Convenience, it’s important for us to look back at the trailblazers who put in the work to get us to where we are as the Asian American community.
 That’s why we’re creating the #RESPECTYOURELDERS photo series.
 This May, we’ll be posting up entries from special guests who will write about their comedy heroes and the institutions that influenced them!
 Some you may know well, others you may be hearing about for the first time - regardless, they’ve all made an impression on the Asian American comedy community in a big way.
 Consider this a Cliffnotes version of the history of Asian American comedy!

 We’ll be highlighting 31 influential people/groups, so we obviously cannot fit everyone (as much as we wish we could).
 And while there are so many recent icons that we could talk about, for this project, we’re focusing on those who’ve been established and made a significant impact from before the mid to late 2000s.